 - 2 eggs- Use 2 large, room temperature eggs.
 Take the eggs out two hours before making these muffins.

-- Buttermilk– Use room temperature buttermilk.
-Buttermilk helps keeps these muffins extra moist.
+- Buttermilk or regular milk– Use room temperature buttermilk or whole or 2% milk.
+I prefer buttermilk because it makes these muffins extra moist.
+If you don’t have buttermilk, regular milk works great too!
 If you have leftover buttermilk, try my pumpkin carrot cake.

 Please see recipe card for a full list of ingredients and their measurements.